 4. Focus on Getting Your First 5 Star Reviews

-A critical basic element on how to market your online course is through reviews.
+A critical basic element in marketing your course is through reviews.
 Specifically, you will need five 5-star reviews to get a Hot and New badge.
 Why does this matter so much to marketing your online course successfully?
-Because your course will stay in that category and be promoted more by Udemy for 2-3 months for all to see.
+It is because your course will stay in the top category.
+It will be promoted more by Udemy for 2-3 months for all to see.
 Remember that monthly course revenue goal you set?
-This is a great way to get started and achieve that.
+This method is a great way to get started and achieve that.

 Also, consider pre-launching your course by reaching out to people.
 Ask yourself, to whom will your course be of interest?
-This is the time to use your free coupons to market your course.
+Identify the group, and then it is time to use your free coupons to promote your course.
 Make it personal when you reach out to people.
 Don’t say “I’ll give you my course for free in return for a review.”
 Rather find people with the problem you are solving, i.e. in a Facebook group, and offer a “complimentary” course.
 Then ask them to leave an honest rating and review.
 Keep track of who you have reached out to, who left a review, what coupon code is, and generally whatever you need to keep the relationship going with someone who has left you a good review.

 Tip: When you email people asking for reviews, include a direct link to your course review page.
-This is not a widely published URL.
-But when you encourage reviews in a correct way and provide a direct link, it’s much easier for someone to leave a review.
-Here is how you create the review link: Course url/learn/v4/content/reviews/1/
+The direct link is not a widely published URL, but it pays off to use it.
+It is so much easier for your students to leave reviews when you email them politely, encourage reviews, and provide them with a direct link to the review section.
+Here is how you create the review link:

-This takes the reader to the first page of your course reviews.
+This link takes the reader to the first page of your course reviews.